oniehuis/JuChrom.jl/docs/src/man/containers.md

 Mass-scan matrices store aligned mass scans on a shared m/z grid.
 Use series when you need scan-level structure or heterogeneous m/z grids; use matrices for aligned m/z operations and linear algebra workflows.
+Use a variance-aware matrix when each intensity value is accompanied by an uncertainty estimate that must be carried through processing.

 ### AbstractMassScanMatrix interface